 Financial profitability concept

 The financial profitability, also called return on equity (ROE), is a measure of the profitability obtained with the company's own funds (equity).
-It is a measure of the profitability closest to the shareholder that the economic profitability (measured with the Profitability score), which considers the profitability of the company regardless of how its assets are financed.
+It is a measure of the profitability closest to the shareholder that the economic profitability (measured with the Firm profitability score), which considers the profitability of the company regardless of how its assets are financed.